- Landlord and Tenant Rights

 For rent-related disputes that cost $5,000 or less, the tenant or landlord may submit their case to Michigan small claims court.

 Understanding landlord-tenant rights can be challenging, especially if you need to be better versed in legal terms.
 Hiring an attorney in Muskegon, Michigan, can help you navigate the different provisions of the law.

 The Bowen Law firm is here to give you the best legal assistance possible regarding Michigan landlord and tenant law.
 We counsel clients in downtown Muskegon, Grand Haven, Newaygo County, Ottawa County, Spring Lake, and Zeeland.
-For more legal inquiries, contact us at (231)-726-4484 or here.
+For more legal inquiries, Call us now at (231)-726-4484 or contact us here.